 By submitting this form, you agree that, to the best of your knowledge, the information contained on the form is complete and is not false.
 Wilfully making a false statement on the form is an offence and may result in us taking legal action against you.
 Any business caught falsifying their records to gain a grant may face prosecution and any funding issued will be subject to claw back, as may any grants paid in error.
 The council reserves the right to carry out any necessary checks as required.
-Personal information supplied for the Small Business Support Fund may be shared with fraud prevention agencies to prevent fraud and money laundering, and to verify people’s identity
+Personal information supplied for the Small Business Support Fund may be shared with fraud prevention agencies to prevent fraud and money laundering, and to verify people’s identity.

-More details can be found at www.lewisham.gov.uk/antifraudprivacynotice
+More details can be found at www.lewisham.gov.uk/antifraudprivacynotice.

 Please print name